|

 are both needed.
 Separately

 I know.
 And I accept that, meleth nín.
-But you would
+But

 Do you?
-Gentlyaware of his injuryshe
+Gentlyvery aware of his injuryshe

 disentangled herself and looked up into his face.
 Gods,